AbhijithPrakash/KaTeX/README.md

 [![Join the chat at https://gitter.im/Khan/KaTeX](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Khan/KaTeX?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Brainly KaTeX

+Version of KaTeX modified to handle not so well formatted LaTeX used on Brainly portal.

+ * **National characters** are handled also in math mode
+ * **lgathered** alignment environment was added to handle new lines in math mode
+ * **android_dist** was added to makefile, that creates a minified distribution package ready to put into android application assets folder.

+## Usage

+- Call `make android_dist` to create a distribution package for Brainly Android application.
+- Call `make test` to run tests.

+## KaTeX

 KaTeX is a fast, easy-to-use JavaScript library for TeX math rendering on the web.

  * **Fast:** KaTeX renders its math synchronously and doesn't need to reflow the page.
 See how it compares to a competitor in [this speed test](http://www.intmath.com/cg5/katex-mathjax-comparison.php).